Predictively Oriented Posteriors: Formal Guarantees

 \subsection{Key Results}

-Equipped with the different forms of misspecification, we now compare the impact of different misspecification regimes on \pro{} posteriors $Q_n$, and compare them to Gibbs posteriors $Q_n^{\dagger}$.
-Whenever $Q_n$ and $Q_n^{\dagger}$ are compared directly, we assume that both are constructed from the same scoring rule.
-While Gibbs posteriors are always assumed to be constructed based on exact scoring rules, \pro{} posteriors may be based on approximations which adhere to \ref{item:loss-type-DI} or \ref{item:loss-type-MS} of Assumption \ref{ass:score-approximation-DI-and-MS}.
+Having established the necessary regularity conditions, we proceed by studying the impact of different misspecification regimes on \ac{pro} posteriors $Q_n$, and compare them to Gibbs posteriors $Q_n^{\dagger}$ constructed using the same scoring rule.
+To state our results, we define

-We first present results applicable to \textit{exact and tractable} predictive scores, and then obtain similar results for the setting of \textit{approximate} predictive scores.
-Doing so reveals important differences in the approximation quality of approaches based on \ref{item:loss-type-DI} versus \ref{item:loss-type-MS}, and allows us to obtain corollaries for \pro{} posteriors based on squared MMD as well as the logarithmic scoring rule.
-A full discussion of all underlying regularity conditions and a careful dissemination of the associated technical challenges is deferred to Section \ref{sec:theoretical-details}.